Best Games for Seniors with Dementia

 This nostalgic card game is specifically designed to stimulate memory recall.
 Each card presents a “Remember When…” prompt that encourages seniors to share their life stories.

 ➡️ One of my clients even shared with me, “I’ve personally seen this game light up faces in a room.”
-That simple statement captures exactly why I recommend it so often—it’s not just a game, it’s a bridge to connection and happiness.
+That succinct statement sums up why I suggest it so frequently: it's a bridge to happiness and connection, not just a game.

 2. Memory Cards for Seniors